Registering at St Mary’s Surgery

 How to register

-Anyone wishing to register as a new patient at St Mary’s Surgery must complete the following steps:
+However, patients may also register as a new patient at St Mary’s Surgery by following the steps below:

 - There are two forms to complete: the GMS1 form and the patient questionnaire.
 Download them from the links below.

 - Please ensure you complete each section of the form fully in order for your registration to be completed.
 You should sign and date both forms, and ensure you include your NHS number, if you have one.

 - Patients should complete both forms for each member of the family being registered.
 If you are registering a new born child, please only complete the GMS1 form.

 - Once you have completed the forms, please scan or take a photo of them and email them to St Mary’s.
 Or you can bring your completed forms to the surgery along with your ID.

 - Please allow 10 working days for us to process your registration.